CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: Experiments and Analyses

 \subsection{Experimental Setup}

-\textbf{Implementation} \citep{nie2025large} and LLaDA-MoE-7B-A1B-Instruct \citep{llada-moe-7b-a1b-base}.
-Specific inference configurations differ across experiments; consequently, our settings may slightly deviate from those reported in the original LLaDA and LLaDA-MoE papers.
-Nevertheless, we ensured that all other configurations remained consistent before and after integrating CreditDecoding in our experiments.We detail them in the corresponding sections.
+\textbf{Implementation } We implement CreditDecoding on LLaDA-8B-Instruct~\citep{nie2025large} and LLaDA-MoE-Instruct~\citep{llada-moe-7b-a1b-base}.
+Inference settings differ across experiments and may deviate slightly from the original papers.
+We detail them in the corresponding sections.
 All experiments are conducted on NVIDIA H20-3e 140 GB GPUs.

-In the main experiments, the generation length and number of steps were both set to 256.
-Additional experiments with different generation lengths are reported in Section~\ref{sec:5.4}.
-Based on the analyses in (Appendix ~\ref{Appendix:block_length} and Section~\ref{sec:5.3}), we set the block length to 64, and the hyperparameters of Credit Decoding to $\alpha =0.65$ and $\beta =0.7$.
+In the main experiments, we set the generation length and number of steps to 256.
+Additional experiments with different generation lengths are reported in Section~\ref{sec:5.5}.
+Based on the analyses in Appendix~\ref{AppendixC4:block_length} and Section~\ref{sec:5.3}, we set the block size to 64, and the hyperparameters to $\alpha=0.65$, $\beta =0.7$ and $\gamma=0.2$, \emph{which are tuned on LLaDA-8B-Instruct}.
+All experiments are conducted~\textit{w/ Early Stop} for meaningful TPF and ~\textit{ w/o KV cache}, unless specified in Section~\ref{sec:5.6}

-\textbf{Evaluation Tasks}: In the main experiments, we comprehensively evaluate CreditDecoding on eight datasets spanning five categories.
-Specifically, we evaluate inference performance on DROP \citep{dua2019dropreadingcomprehensionbenchmark} and KorBench \citep{ma2025korbenchbenchmarkinglanguagemodels}, language understanding on SQuAD, knowledge assessment on MMLU \citep{hendrycks2021measuringmassivemultitasklanguage}, coding ability on OpenAI HumanEval \citep{chen2021evaluatinglargelanguagemodels} and LiveCodeBench \citep{jain2024livecodebenchholisticcontaminationfree}, and mathematical reasoning on GSM8K \citep{cobbe2021trainingverifierssolvemath} and Math \citep{hendrycks2021measuringmathematicalproblemsolving}.
-In the ablation, scaling, and other analysis experiments, due to computational constraints, we select five representative datasets across categories: MMLU, SQuAD, KorBench, HumanEval, and GSM8K.
+\textbf{Evaluation Tasks } In the main experiments, we comprehensively evaluate CreditDecoding on eight datasets spanning five categories.
+Specifically, we evaluate inference performance on DROP \citep{dua2019dropreadingcomprehensionbenchmark} and KorBench \citep{ma2025korbenchbenchmarkinglanguagemodels}, language understanding on SQuAD2.0, knowledge assessment on MMLU \citep{hendrycks2021measuringmassivemultitasklanguage}, coding ability on OpenAI HumanEval \citep{chen2021evaluatinglargelanguagemodels} and LiveCodeBench \citep{jain2024livecodebenchholisticcontaminationfree}, and mathematical reasoning on GSM8K \citep{cobbe2021trainingverifierssolvemath} and MATH \citep{hendrycks2021measuringmathematicalproblemsolving}.
+In the ablation, scaling, and other analysis experiments, due to computational constraints, we select five representative datasets across categories: MMLU, SQuAD2.0, KorBench, HumanEval, and GSM8K.

-\textit{Evaluation metric}: We adopt the standard performance metrics for each evaluation dataset, as detailed in Appendix~\ref{Appendix: Eval Cfg}.
-In addition, to examine whether CreditDecoding can mitigate redundant computation inherent in traditional dLLMs, we utilize TPF (Tokens Per Forward) to evaluate dLLM inference efficiency.
+\textbf{Evaluation Metrics } We adopt the standard performance metrics for each evaluation dataset, as detailed in Appendix~\ref{AppendixB:Eval Cfg}.
+In addition, to examine whether CreditDecoding can mitigate redundant computation inherent in traditional dLLMs, we utilize \emph{TPF} (Tokens Per Forward) to evaluate dLLM inference efficiency.
+We report single-run results for each setting.